 Committing suicide takes all your choices away which could cause more problems.
 I know what you may be thinking: “Yeah, but I’ll be dead!”

 That great unknown isn’t going anywhere – you will experience it eventually.
-No need to rush.
+No need to speed up the process.

 So I asked her: “Mom, when I turn 16 can I quit school?”